 From architecture, both ancient and modern, from centuries old castles (Belgium has more castles per capita than any other country anywhere, to religion and churches, to art, to nature including countryside, mountains, valleys, rivers and beaches; Belgium has it all.
 Belgium is also a country of original ideas and concepts.
 Some modern day pleasures are said to have originated in Belgium such as comic strips, Mardi Gras, playing cards, the saxophone and great beer.
 (OK, I added the last one.)
 But the shopping mall did originate here and is still very active in Brussels.

 Nicknamed the crossroads of Western Europe, it shares its border with Germany, France, the North Sea, the Netherlands and the Grand Duchy of Luxembourg.
-Almost every capitol of every European country is within 600 miles of Brussels.
+Almost every capitol of every European country is within 600 miles of Brussels., which is probably the reason it was selected to be the capital of the Europen Union.

 While my focus is on beer and brewing in Belgium, please don’t think that is all there is to the country.
-Belgium is home to a complete diversity of biodiversity with different geographic regions and all 4 weather seasons.
-Per capita, Belgium probably has more biking (fiets) trails and hiking trails as well as numerous horseback trails than any country on the planet.
+Belgium is home to a complete realm of biodiversity with different geographic regions and all 4 weather seasons.
+Per capita, Belgium probably has more biking (fiets) trails and hiking trails as well as numerous horseback trails than any other country on the planet.
 There are beaches, flatlands, mountains, valleys, caves, rivers and almost anything one might think of in an excellent touristic destination.

 The largest region of Belgium is known as Wallonia, which covers the southern part of Belgium that borders Germany, Luxembourg and the northern border of France.
 Within this region are the provinces of Hainaut, Walloon Brabant, Namur, Liege and Luxembourg.
 The main language spoken in this region is French.